It Is Estimated That More Than 18 Million Americans Have Sleep Apnea

 - Feeling groggy or tired throughout the day

 The Treatment You Need to Sleep Better

-Men, those with thicker neck circumference and those with genetic predisposition may be at a higher risk of having sleep apnea.
+Men, those with thicker neck circumferences, and those with a genetic predisposition may be at a higher risk of having sleep apnea.
 If you have been diagnosed with the condition, or feel you may be struggling with it, there are treatment options available.
-Dr. Dale Spencer offers custom oral appliances that are designed to keep the airway open while you sleep.
+Dr. Dale Spencer and Dr. Jamison Probst offer custom oral appliances that are designed to keep the airway open while you sleep.
 These appliances are less invasive than CPAP machines and very effective.
 Getting the treatment you need will help you get a better night’s rest so you can feel better during the day.